 A list made up of people like Alfred Stewart and R.T.
 Stanyforth.While this isn't a list of all male british army officers, it does answer the questions "Who are the most famous male british army officers?" and "Who are the best male british army officers?"

-Sir Ranulph Twisleton-Wykeham-Fiennes, 3rd Baronet, OBE, commonly known as Ranulph Fiennes, is an English adventurer and holder of several endurance records.
-He is also a prolific writer.
-Fiennes served in the British Army for eight years including a period on counter-insurgency service while attached to the army of the Sultanate of Oman.
+Sir Ranulph Twisleton-Wykeham-Fiennes, 3rd Baronet (born 7 March 1944), commonly known as Ranulph "Ran" Fiennes (), is a British explorer and holder of several endurance records.
+He is also a writer and poet.
+Fiennes served in the British Army for eight years, including a period on counter-insurgency service while attached to the Army of the Sultanate of Oman.
 He later undertook numerous expeditions and was the first person to visit both the North and South Poles by surface means and the first to completely cross Antarctica on foot.
 In May 2009, at the age of 65, he climbed to the summit of Mount Everest.
-According to the Guinness Book of World Records in 1984, he was the world's greatest living explorer.
-Fiennes ...more on Wikipedia
+According to the Guinness Book of World Records in 1984, he was the world's greatest ...more on Wikipedia

 Age: Dec. at 72 (1900-1972)